PrefectHQ/prefect-demos/flows/machine_learning/interactive-workflows/README.md

 - **Task Management**: Understand how to define, organize, and manage tasks within Prefect to create comprehensive data pipelines.
 - **Visualization**: Explore how to use Prefect's UI for monitoring and visualizing workflow execution.

+## Understanding the Workflow
+The demo includes detailed comments explaining each step of the workflow and how it integrates with Prefect's features.
+Pay special attention to the use of blocks for reusable logic and artifacts for visualizing workflow outputs.

+#### Fetching Data
+Fetches raw user data from the "https://randomuser.me/api/" and logs the response.
+This is a retry-enabled task in case of request failures.

+#### Cleaning Data
+Processes the raw data to retain only specified user features, which can be customized at runtime.

+#### User Input for Feature Selection
+Interactively allows a user to select which features to keep from the fetched data, defaulting to removing several including 'name', 'email', etc.

+#### Creating Artifacts
+Optionally creates a table artifact from the cleaned data if the user approves.

+#### Creating User Names
+Processes a specified number of user entries from the fetched data, based on interactive user input on the number of users to generate.

+#### Uploading to Snowflake
+If the user approves, the cleaned data can be uploaded to a Snowflake database using provided Snowflake credentials.

 ## Getting Started

 ### Prerequisites